Skip to main content

 National Insurance numbers

-A National Insurance number (NINO) is used to uniquely identify you in the UK system.
-It also ensures that the National Insurance contributions (NIC) or taxes you pay are properly recorded on your HMRC record.
-To obtain a NINO you must be 16 or over and resident in Great Britain or Northern Ireland.
+A National Insurance number (sometimes called a NINO) is used to uniquely identify you in the UK system.
+It also ensures that the National Insurance contributions (NICs) or taxes you pay are properly recorded on your HMRC record.
+To obtain a National Insurance number you must be 16 or over and resident in the UK.

-Your NINO is unique to you throughout your life, but it is not a form of identification.
-You must never use someone else’s NINO.
+Your National Insurance number is unique to you throughout your life, but it is not a form of identification.
+You must never use someone else’s National Insurance number.
 Every person has their own number and each member of your family aged 16 or over should have their own number.

-A NINO is made up of 2 letters, 6 numbers and a final letter, for example QQ 12 34 56 A.
+A National Insurance number is made up of 2 letters, 6 numbers and a final letter, for example QQ 12 34 56 A.

-A NINO beginning with the letters TN is a temporary (TN) NINO – you may have one of these if you have worked in the UK in the past.
-TN numbers are not permitted to be used anymore and will not be accepted by HMRC.
+A National Insurance number beginning with the letters TN is a temporary number – you may have one of these if you normally live overseas and have worked in the UK in the past.
+TN numbers are no longer used and will not be accepted by HMRC.

-You are usually sent a National Insurance number (NINO) just before your 16th birthday.
-The government uses records for child benefit claims to identify children approaching their 16th birthday.
+You are usually sent a National Insurance number just before your 16th birthday.
+HMRC uses records for child benefit claims to identify children approaching their 16th birthday.

 If you are a looked-after child, your social worker should apply for a NINO for you three months before your 16th birthday.

-If you have not been automatically issued with a NINO, you can apply for one.
+If you have not been automatically issued with a National Insurance number on turning 16, you can apply for one.
+Your parents/guardians may be required to attend an interview in this case.

-If you come to the UK from abroad to work, you will need to apply for a NINO.
-However, if you have a biometric residence permit, you might have been given a NINO already – check the back of the permit.
+If you come to the UK from abroad to work, you will need to apply for a National Insurance number.
+However, if you have a biometric residence permit, you might have been given a National Insurance number already – check the back of the permit.

-Having a NINO does not mean that you have the right to work in the UK, so you should expect your employer to carry out checks to ensure that you have the right to work in the UK – the law requires employers to do this.
+Having a National Insurance number does not mean that you have the right to work in the UK, so you should expect your employer to carry out checks to ensure that you have the right to work in the UK – the law requires employers to do this.

 You may need a face-to-face appointment (interview) as part of your application.
 The interview will usually be one-to-one (unless, for example, an interpreter is required).
-The purpose is to find out why you need a NINO and whether you can be given one.
-DWP will also need to confirm your identity and this part of the interview may be needed by HMRC for benefits such as child benefit.
+The purpose is to find out why you need a National Insurance number and whether you can be given one.
+The DWP/DSD will also need to confirm your identity and this part of the interview may be needed by HMRC for benefits such as child benefit.

 The interviewer will ask you questions about your background and circumstances and ask to see all your official documents.
 Proof of identity documents might include: